insidae/website/content/2022-01-22/index.md

 ---

 The first PC I ever built was completed in late 2012.
-I'd spent months planning and researching which parts to get before making my choices and waiting for them to be delivered.
-Successfully assembing it and booting up for the first time was terrifying and incredible.
+I'd spent months, saving up, planning, and researching which parts to get before making my choices and waiting for them to be delivered.
+Successfully assembing it and booting up for the first time was terrifying and incredible (and I highly recommend it to anyone thinking of trying it).

 ![Building my first PC](/2012-PC-Build.jpg)